krishna2/krishna2.github.io/books.md

 49. Adam Grant: Hidden Potential

-50. Michael Easter: Scarcity Brain
+50. Michael Easter: Scarcity Brain*

-51. Daavi Gazelle: The Kids Who Get In
+51. Daavi Gazelle: The Kids Who Get In*

-52. Ichiro Kishmi: The Courage to be Disliked
+52. Ichiro Kishmi: The Courage to be Disliked*

-53. Joan Didion: The Year of Magical Thinking
+53. Joan Didion: The Year of Magical Thinking*

-54.
+54. Swami Paramarthananda: Brihadaranyaka Upanishad Bashyam (1.4.10)